xmake-io/xmake-docs/manual.md

 ###### Remove source files

-Through this interface, you can delete the specified file from the list of files added by the [add_files] (targetadd_files) interface, for example:
+Through this interface, you can delete the specified file from the list of files added by the [add_files](targetadd_files) interface, for example:

 ```lua
 target("test")